bookia20/devday18/README.md

 8. In this step we are going to add a new column indicating the type of Taxi so that we can combine Green and Yellow tables.
 Because AWS Glue uses Apache Spark behind the scenes, you can easily switch from an AWS Glue DynamicFrame to a Spark DataFrame in the code and do advanced operations within Apache Spark.
 Just as easily, you can switch back and continue to use the transforms and tables from the catalog.
 Make the following custom modifications in PySpark.

+> Tip: copy the code in your editor of choice, make the changes and add it back into the console.

   i.
 Add the following header:

   ```